-Here a few ways to add value to others.
+Here are a few ways to add value to others.

 - Go to them, don’t wait for them to come to you.
 If you are in a room as in a social situation, go to the person right away and start a conversation with them.

 - Get the conversation steered to them, not you, as soon as possible.
-If the person with whom you’re speaking asks about you and tries to get, you talking about yourself.
-Answer quickly and politely and then tell them you’re interested in something about them.
+If the person with whom you’re speaking asks about you and tries to get you, you are talking about yourself.
+Answer quickly and politely, and then tell them you’re interested in something about them.
 It may be a pin they are wearing on their lapel or something they said earlier.

 - As you listen to them, think about how you can add value.
-It may be as simple as listening or saying to them, “I have an idea that may help if you’re interested?”
-Keep any advice short and offer to follow-up with them at a later time.
+It may be as simple as listening or saying to that person, “I have an idea that may help if you’re interested?”
+Keep any advice short and offer to follow up with them at a later time.